The Monument in memory of warriors who died in the

 estimated at 1,345 killed and 3,200 wounded.

-by architect Valery Tregubov, and consists of three joined arches
+by architect Valery Tregubov, and consists of three arches

-under a common cupola or dome with a bell of unity.
+joined by common cupola with a bell of unity under it.
 Three pillars

 of the monument are decorated with mosaic flags of the Russian